 - Once the meat is browned add the rest of the ingredients: tomato sauce, beans, onion, and celery, and more of the prescribed spices and simmer.

-I suggest you serve the chili as a soup (at least as first), sometimes I chop fresh onions add shredded cheddar cheese (not pre-shredded but fresh shredded), tortilla chips, and maybe sour cream.
+Serve the chili as a soup (at least as first), sometimes I chop fresh onions add shredded cheddar cheese (not pre-shredded but fresh shredded), tortilla chips, and maybe sour cream.
 Sometimes I eat it all by itself, and today I used it to make a chili dog.
 Though the hot-dogs I used were too good for making chili dogs.

 Chili is not too difficult to make and in about one hour you can have a hot pot of goodness on the stove.